ngcookbook/angularjs-cookbook/manuscript/recipes-unfinished/promises-transform-callback.md

 ## Solution

-As an example we use the camera feature of phonegap.
+As an example, we use the camera feature of phonegap.
 The original definition looks like this:

 ~~~~~~~~
 navigator.camera.getPicture(cameraSuccess, cameraError, [ cameraOptions ]);